freesewing/freesewing/markdown/dev/tutorials/pattern-design/part2/avoiding-overlap/en.md

     }
   }
   // highlight-end

    /*
-   * Always draw your path at the end
-   * after you've manipulated your points
-   */
-  /*
    * Now, adapt our `rect` path so it's no longer a rectangle:
    */
   paths.rect = new Path()